 Finally, the bulk of the newly insured will be covered directly by Medicaid or new state-run Basic Health Programs, or if they make less than 400 percent of FPL, they will receive subsidies based on a set percentage of their income.
 The way these subsidies are designed means the actual sticker price of the premiums will often have a relatively small impact on what they will personally pay.

-It is mainly a narrow window of middle class people under 65, who don’t have employer-provided insurance and who want to buy individual coverage, whose personal insurance cost will be higher than it otherwise would be as a result of the Court eliminating just the mandate.
+It is a mainly a narrow window of middle class people under 65, who don’t have employer-provided insurance and who want to buy individual coverage, whose personal insurance cost will be higher than it otherwise would be as a result of the Court eliminating just the mandate.

 Summary – While it is hard to know exactly what will happen, the net impact of the Supreme Court eliminating only the mandate would likely be this: Slightly more people, mostly younger healthier individuals, would choose to not get insurance.
 As a result of these people choosing not to use government subsidies to get insurance (or be covered by Medicaid) the government would spend less money in the aggregate on these subsidies.
 However, it would spend more on a per person basis for newly covered individuals.
 Importantly, though, the absence of the mandate will have very little impact on the cost the vast majority of Americans pay who still choose to get insurance, even among the newly covered population.

 This all assumes nothing else is done to compensate for the lack of the mandate.
 It is very likely that if only the mandate is found unconstitutional, the Obama administration will adopt federal regulations and at least some states will create new laws meant to play a similar role in encouraging people to buy insurance.
-For example Peter Gosselin for Bloomberg Government believes the administration may have the regulatory power to create an auto-enrollment set-up which could serve as a replacement.
+For example Peter Gosselin for Bloomberg Government believes the administration may have the regulator power to create an auto-enrollment set-up which could serve as a replacement.
 These likely further actions should make the policy impact of eliminating the mandate even smaller.

 Of course, if the Court concludes the whole law or even several significant pieces must be thrown out along with mandate, the policy implications would be significantly greater.